Fn4Us/fn4us.github.io/README.md

-# IF YOU ARE HERE BECAUSE YOU DONT KNOW THE CORRECT LINK, WRONG LINK IDIOT
+# IF YOU ARE HERE BECAUSE YOU DONT KNOW THE CORRECT LINK, WRONG LINK IDIOT (If anyone is here from TWOW central idk why my grammar was so bad 2 years ago lol)

 # Fn4Us Games